 You will have to arrange everything yourself.

-• If you are importing goods from outside the EU, you will have to deal with Customs procedures yourself.
+• If you are importing goods from outside the EU, you must declare the goods to customs yourself.
+Or you can enlist the help of a customs broker.

 Check the rules for safety, health, economy and environment

-You have to observe the rules and regulations concerning safety, health, economy and environment (VGEM).
-These rules often impact the transporting process, for instance when you are transporting waste or hazardous substances.
+When you are transporting imported goods you have to observe the rules and regulations concerning safety, health, economy, and environment (VGEM).
+For example, when you are transporting waste or hazardous substances.

 When you are transporting foodstuffs for human or animal consumption, you must work according to the Hazard Analysis Critical Control Points (HACCP).
 The HACCP charts the safety risks when dealing with food or drink.